The Signs of the Zodiac

 Two Zodiacs Revisited

 In conclusion, both the tropical and the sidereal zodiacs have their own motivations.
 We are primarily concerned with significations that are tropical in nature.
 However, the western astrologer may be missing out on a chunk of significations which are sidereal in origin.
 The sidereal zodiac appears best suited for image associations and delineations of degrees and clusters influenced by stars and constellations.
 Perhaps one day we will come to find some happy synthesis in the use of both zodiacs for those domains where they are most appropriate.
-For now, we will stick with the tropical zodiac for use in these lessons.
+For now, I will stick with the tropical zodiac for use in these lessons.

 You now have many new tools to work with.
 The rising sign is particularly symbolic of the person, so take a look at the sign of the Ascendant, and that of the Moon, in various charts.
 Pick apart the possible significations based on the features of the signs.
 Look at which planets are in the rising sign and which are with the Moon.